 In recent years, the number of children migrating unaccompanied by guardians has increased.
 In 2015-2016, there were five times as many children estimated to be migrating alone than in 2010-2011 (UNICEF, 2017b).
 The number of unaccompanied and separated children applying for asylum in countries other than in the European Union increased from 4,000 in 2010 to 19,000 in 2015 (UNICEF, 2017b).1

 This increase can be partly attributed to the overall rise in the number of asylum seekers on the continent in those years.
 Eight per cent of all arrivals across the Mediterranean to Italy in 2015 were unaccompanied children, which climbed to 14 per cent in 2016.
-An estimated 90 per cent of all children who crossed the Mediterranean were unaccompanied (UNICEF, 2017a).
+An estimated 90 per cent of all children who crossed the Mediterranean in 2016 were unaccompanied (UNICEF, 2017a).

 On the United States (US)-Mexico border, the US Border Patrol (USBP) apprehended nearly 69,000 unaccompanied children in 2014, 40,000 in 2015 and 60,000 in 2016.
 In 2016, 61 per cent of apprehended unaccompanied minors in that year were from El Salvador and Guatemala (USBP, 2016).3

 Several sources provide data on child and young migrants by disaggregating data on migrant stocks and flows by age.
 Data on migrant stocks by age are collected or consolidated at the global, regional and national levels.
 Data on migrant flows by age come from sources ranging from administrative to expert reports.